Here are some tips you can use to improve your bonding program:

-– TIP – APPOINT A PROFESSIONAL CONTRACT BOND ONLY AGENT/BROKER – The BOND CONNECTION represents the best interests of General Contractors and Subcontractors of all sizes and trades using it’s direct appointments to numerous surety bond companies, underwriters and programs.
-Only by “in-house” execution of all bid, performance and payment bonds can a contractor receive the SERVICE needed to GROW REVENUE AND PROFIT.
+▣ Appoint a Professional Contract, Bond-only Agent/Broker – The Bond Connection represents the best interests of General Contractors and Subcontractors of all sizes and trades using its direct appointments to numerous surety bond companies, underwriters, and programs.
+Only by “in-house” execution of all bid, performance, and payment bonds can a contractor receive the service needed to grow revenue and profit.
 Insurance agents do not have the necessary special and unique experience and only minimal indirect access to 1-2 inferior/inappropriate sources.

-Don’t find out the hard way your agent is not the best source of servicing your bond needs.
+Don’t find out the hard way that your agent won’t be the best source of servicing your bond needs!

--TIP – IMPROVE/MAINTAIN GOOD CREDIT RECORD – Surety bond companies periodically check a variety of credit reporting sources and question irregularities.
-Trade payments shoud be kept current.
-Pull company & company ownership credit records regularly.
-Report errors for correction immediately.
+▣ Improve and Maintain a Good Credit Record – Surety bond companies periodically check a variety of credit reporting sources and question irregularities.
+Trade payments should be kept current.
+Pull company ownership credit records regularly.
+If spotted, report errors for correction immediately.

-– TIP – IMPROVE COMPANY FINANCIAL PRESENTATION – Type and method of presenting a company’s financial strengths frequently assists a company’s overall objectives.
+▣ Improve the Company’s Financial Presentation – The type and method of presenting a company’s financial strengths frequently assist a company’s overall objectives.
 Larger bonds & lower premium requirements result.
 Employ a Certified Public Accountant, (CPA), to put together a financial statement for your company.
-If you already have a CPA financial statement, consider upgrading it’s quality.
-In order of sophistication, CPA’s compile, review or audit the financial positions of companies, the latter not needed except by the largest of companies.
+If you already have a CPA financial statement, consider upgrading its quality.
+In order of sophistication, CPAs compile, review, or audit the financial positions of companies, the latter not needed except by the largest of companies.
 An active construction company will have significant value in ongoing construction projects.
 Valuation of that incomplete work is most accurately expressed in the “percentage of completion” method of accounting.
-By presenting that usually increased valuation on even a mere compiled financial statement, (which is allowed to be calculated seperately from more conservative tax methods), a contractor’s bonding capacity will increase.
-Providing a financial statement at least “compiled” by a CPA is a less expensive way to increasing bonding capacity without breaking your budget.
+By presenting that usually increased valuation on even a mere compiled financial statement, (which is allowed to be calculated separately from more conservative tax methods), a contractor’s bonding capacity will increase.
+Providing a financial statement, and one at least “compiled” by a CPA, is a less expensive way to increase bonding capacity without breaking your budget.

 A contractor’s CPA using the format in the sample above is recommended compared to the immediate below sample which is acceptable but of inferior quality.
 That acceptability depends upon a contractor’s individual qualifications and needs.

-However, if your company desires bonding projects larger than $750,000 in size or larger, improving your company’s presentation to a quality “review” financial statement to document your company’s financial qualifications is sometimes required by underwriting companies.
+If your company, however, desires bonding projects larger than $2,000,000 in size or larger, improving your company’s presentation to a quality “review” financial statement to document your company’s financial qualifications is sometimes required by underwriting companies.

-You can also benefit from comparing it to this recommended example:
+You may also benefit from comparing your presentation to this one: